A level Politics

 What is the A level about?

 Politics is a subject with plotlines that are so preposterous, they would be rejected by Netflix as unbelievable.
-Brexit, President Trump, the Prime Minister hospitalised by a virus that is taking over the planet while his chief adviser drives to beauty spots to test his eyes are working.
-The truth is that I have no idea precisely what you will be studying when you embark on a politics course, and that is what makes the subject so appealing.
+Brexit, Trump, Covid and four prime ministers in six years.
+The truth is that it is difficult to know precisely what you will be studying when you embark on a politics course, and that is what makes the subject so appealing.

-Therefore Politics at A level is designed to enable you to understand the broadly unchanging structures that underpin the political systems in Britain and the United States and then to investigate the conflict and consensus that builds on top and fluctuates from year to year, month to month, hour to hour.
+Therefore, Politics at A level is designed to enable you to understand the broadly unchanging structures that underpin the political systems in Britain and the World and then to investigate the conflict and consensus that builds on top and fluctuates from year to year, month to month, hour to hour.

 The course is split into three components